About

 Filmgeographies is an online platform for anyone interested in films about geography and geographers who make films.
-Filmgeographies started in 2016 via AAG Shorts, a short film screening festival set up by Jessica Jacobs as part of the American Association of Geographers Annual meeting.
+Filmgeographies started was started in 2016 via AAG Shorts, a short film screening festival set up by Jessica Jacobs as part of the American Association of Geographers Annual meeting.
 In 2018 Giovanna Ceno and Matteo Bontempi helped design this website.
 In November 2018 Jessica Jacobs and Joseph Palis established the first specialty group at the American Association of Geographers’ devoted to film-making and screening.

 Digital video offers new challenges and opportunities for all social scientists, including geographers, particularly in terms of their commitment to increasing diversity and embedding inclusivity into their practices.
 Opportunities because using video as a research method means we will be able to include more participants in our research, and screening our research will allow us to reach a wider audience for our findings.
 Challenges because it can be hard to keep up with all the changes in the way people produce and consume this fast-moving networked medium.